 - Purchase the plan and receive the QR code by email instantly.

-- In Settings > Mobile Data > Add eSIM, scan the QR code.
+- In Settings > Mobile Data > Add eSIM, scan the QR.

 - Label the line as "Monaco" or "Travel" to distinguish it from your home number.

-- Upon arrival in the principality, activate data for that line and its data roaming.
+- Upon arriving in the principality, activate the data for that line and its data roaming.

 Monaco is not France for roaming

 Here's the detail that confuses many people.
 Monaco is an independent country and is not part of the European Union, even though it uses the euro and is surrounded by France.
-This means that the free roaming of your Spanish plan does not apply within the principality: if you activate data with your carrier, they may charge you non-European rates.
+This means that your Spanish plan's free roaming does not apply within the principality: if you activate data with your company, they may charge you rates for outside Europe.

 It's easy to overlook this because you arrive from French territory, where you do have European roaming.
-To avoid the price jump when crossing the border, we explain it in which countries have free roaming and in the comparison eSIM vs. roaming.
+To avoid the price jump when crossing the border, we explain it in what data roaming is and in the comparison eSIM versus roaming.

-Tip: your phone may connect to a French or Monegasque network without warning when crossing the border.
-With an eSIM, you control exactly which network you use and at what price.
+Tip: your mobile can connect to a French or Monegasque network without warning when crossing the border.
+With a pre-contracted eSIM, you control exactly which network you use and at what price.

 Tips for your connected visit